 Spicy Caprese Baguettes

 When friends come over, it’s nice to have something easy to put together and serve.
 Spicy Caprese Baguettes are as impressive looking as they are tasty!
 The colorful display will grab everyone’s attention before they even take a bite!
 And, of course, once they take a bite, they will be hooked!
+For a main dish with the same great flavors, try my Caprese Hasselback Chicken.

 Don’t let the name fool you…this appetizer isn’t always spicy; it depends on the heat from the jalapeno peppers.
 And, of course, you can leave those out.